-James A. Stephens, Attorney-at-Law OFFICE IN STEPHENS BLDG.
-BENJAMIN, TEXAS Have prosecuted and defended many criminal and civil cases in the trial and appellate courts.
+James A. Stephens, Attorney-at-Law

+OFFICE IN STEPHENS BLDG.
+BENJAMIN, TEXAS

+Have prosecuted and defended many criminal and civil cases in the trial and appellate courts.
 The records of the courts in many counties tell the story.
-Fees reasonable. cording to Brown's history, died before the date of his execution.
+Fees reasonable.

+However, later research indicates it is probably that the prisonthe sympathy of his jailer and

+fled there and lived out his life.